supermarsx/autogithubpullmerge/readme.md

   discovery via `--repo-discovery all`, or filesystem scanning with `--repo-discovery filesystem` and repeatable `--repo-discovery-root`
 - Supports YAML, TOML, and JSON configuration files
-- Rate limiting to control GitHub API usage
+- Adaptive rate limiting with a configurable margin to protect GitHub API usage
 - Branch protection patterns to guard important branches
 - Dry-run mode and HTTP/HTTPS proxy support